Voluntary Indigenous Self-Identification

 Absolutely!
 The Centre for Indigenous Learning and Support is open for all students attending Sheridan to access support and guidance.
 Feel free to drop by or contact us at firstname.lastname@example.org to connect!

 Who has access to my responses?

 Access to self-identification is limited.
 Only specifically designated staff in the Centre for Indigenous Learning and Support and the Office of the Registrar will have access to self-identification information.
 If consent is given, your name and email address will be provided to these Sheridan departments if you authorize the disclosure of your contact information during the self-identification process.

 Will proof of ancestry be required?

 Proof of ancestry will not be required to complete the self-identification process.
-However, documentation may be required to maintain eligibility for certain academic initiatives, scholarship, or bursaries.
+However, documentation may be required to maintain eligibility for certain academic initiatives, scholarships, or bursaries.
 You may be asked to provide proof of identification for the Indigenous Admission Policy under applicant selection.

 Can I identify with more than one ancestry?

 Yes.
 Definitions are provided to help you accurately identify which groups(s) you belong to in the question inquiring about Indigenous identity.
-Should feel that none of these categories accurately reflect your identify as an Indigenous person, the “Alternative identity term’ category can be selected for you to generate your own identify term (e.g. Anishinaabe, Haudenosaunee, Treaty 3, etc.).
-Student Recruitment Welcome Centers
+Should you feel that none of these categories accurately reflect your identity as an Indigenous person, the “Alternative identity term’ category can be selected for you to generate your own identifying term (e.g. Anishinaabe, Haudenosaunee, Treaty 3, etc.).